oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Suggested Milestones:**

 * **Milestone 1:** Create logic for handling the submitted feedback.
-Make sure the submitted feedback is sanitized, and translated to English (in case it is in some other language).
-Add necessary metadata to each piece of feedback to add context, after which it is added to a table on the Admin Dashboard.
+Make sure the submitted feedback is sanitized and translated into English (in case it is in some other language).
+Add necessary metadata to each piece of feedback to add context, after which it is sent to the feedback team via email.
 * **Milestone 2:** Build the frontend interface to allow users to submit feedback.
-Make sure this feedback modal is accessible from everywhere on the Oppia platform and supports i18n, is RTL and mobile friendly and has proper aria tags for accessibility.
+Ensure this feedback modal is accessible from everywhere on the Oppia platform and supports i18n, is RTL and mobile friendly, and, has proper aria tags for accessibility.

 **Proposal notes:**

 The feedback needs to have certain metadata attached to it to provide context to the person triaging the issues later down the line.
 This metadata should include the current page (where the modal has been opened) and the current site language.
 The information about the current page may be fetched from the [context service](https://github.com/oppia/oppia/blob/e431106a4e473ff62a4f372b60d74f5d3a425734/core/templates/services/context.service.ts#L1) or the URL can itself be used (in case the context service doesn’t provide enough information about the current page).
 The site language can be fetched using the [i18n language code service](https://github.com/oppia/oppia/blob/e431106a4e473ff62a4f372b60d74f5d3a425734/core/templates/services/i18n-language-code.service.ts#L1).

-Take a look at [app_feedback_report_services/domain/gae_models.py](https://github.com/oppia/oppia/blob/f944c7ca68cfad517542f8542819ff173be01359/core/storage/app_feedback_report/gae_models.py#L1), which is the current system for handling feedback.
-Make sure the submitted feedback is redacted after a period of 30 days.
-Make sure this happens to the feedback submitted from Android as well.
-In your proposal, you should clearly explain and demonstrate a strong understanding of the lifecycle of a feedback submission from its creation to deletion.

-Also make sure to funnel feedback from Android to the same spreadsheet using the feedback handler for Android that is already present.
+Note that platform-level feedback submitted through this channel should not be stored anywhere in the backend.

 To prevent bots from spamming the feedback channel use [Google reCAPTCHA](https://www.google.com/recaptcha/about/) to validate users if they are not logged in (the captcha is not required when the user is signed in).